More Medications Facts

 Non-antibiotic properties: immunomodulating effect

-Data indicate that macrolides may have immunomodulatory activities: in vitro and ex vivo studies clearly show that macrolides can influence cytokine production by several cell types; furthermore, macrolides can alter polymorphonuclear cell functions in vitro and ex vivo.
-Although immunomodulation may serve as one explanation for the beneficial effects of macrolides in patients with chronic pulmonary inflammation, the effect of low-dose macrolide therapy on biofilm-formation may form a second explanation for the positive effects of long-term low-dose macrolide therapy.
+There is evidence that macrolides have immunomodulatory activities: in vitro and ex vivo studies clearly show that macrolides can influence cytokine production by several cell types; furthermore, macrolides can alter polymorphonuclear cell functions in vitro and ex vivo.
+Although immunomodulation may serve as one explanation for the beneficial effects of macrolides in patients with chronic pulmonary inflammation, the effect of low-dose macrolide therapy on biofilm-formation may provide additional clarification for the positive effects of long-term low-dose macrolide therapy.

 The half-life of Azithromycin is about 68 hours.
 So it takes about 16-17 days to clear out of the system.